More than 2 in every 5 organizations task their employees with submitting and approving expenses manually.

 You can effectively prevent these issues from taking hold, both for approvers and requestors, by implementing an automated expense approval process.

-We’ll show you how this employee-focused automation can work and we’ll break down all of the benefits it offers, but before we do, let’s define this type of process.
+We’ll show you how this automation can work and we’ll break down all of the benefits it offers, but before we do, let’s define this type of process.

 What is an expense approval process?